Have you been diagnosed with a brain tumour? Order your free information pack.

 What has the Ways Ahead project found so far?

-In a series of interviews with people living with a lower-grade brain tumour the Ways Ahead project has identified the self-management tools most commonly used after diagnosis.
+In a series of interviews with people living with a lower-grade brain tumour the Ways Ahead project has identified the self-management strategies most commonly used after diagnosis.

-This work identified that “accepting the tumour and its consequences” and “receiving helping from friends and family” are the most commonly used self-management tools.
+This work identified that “accepting the tumour and its consequences” and “receiving helping from friends and family” are the most commonly used self-management strategies.

 Overall, the study found supporting evidence for 20 strategy types.
 This included “using support”, “creating a healthy environment” and “adopting a healthy lifestyle”.
 In these 20 different strategy types were 123 individual self-management strategies that were used following diagnosis.